What the Ale: New cocktails from Texas; OKC beer festival; Marshall's taproom soon to open

 Lettieri is based in Texas but has ties to Oklahoma.

 "We are so excited that we just launched here in Oklahoma.
 Some of my investors are here in Oklahoma.
 My dad is from Oklahoma.
-I still have family here.
-I'm part Indian.
+I still have family here...
 So we are delighted to get to be here and share these with all Oklahomans," she said.

 Distributed by Southern Glazer’s Wine & Spirits, the brand is in Texas and New Mexico and now Oklahoma.